 Central Chondrosarcoma

-Central chondrosarcomas are the most common type of conventional chondrosarcoma, and generally arise within the medullary cavity (the central, hollow portion of the bone that contains bone marrowIs soft, spongy tissue found in bones that makes blood cells.).
-This type of tumour is slightly more common in males, and often affects the femur, pelvis, or humerus.
-Central chondrosarcomas can be aggressive, but can have a good prognosisTo predict how a disease/condition may progress and what the outcome might be. when caught early.
+Central chondrosarcomas are the most common type of conventional chondrosarcoma, and generally arise within the medullary cavity (the central, hollow portion of the bone that contains bone marrowsoft, spongy tissue found in bones that makes blood cells).
+This type of tumoura tissue mass that forms from groups of unhealthy cells is slightly more common in males, and often affects the femur, pelvis, or humerus.
+Central chondrosarcomas can be aggressive, but can have a good prognosisto predict how a disease/condition may progress and what the outcome might be when caught early.

 Secondary Peripheral Chondrosarcoma